 Usually, the roads to Bum La are open during the summer months.
 The weather is warmer from April to October with more chances of the route being open.
 Although several days in April – July see rainfall that can also result in landslides, therefore no one can guarantee a pass.

 The days from October to November are clear with less snowfall and no rain.
 So it could be more probable that you get a pass during this time.
 Again, it will totally depend upon the day of your travel.

 Transportation to Bum La Pass

 This is easy to figure out since there is only one way that you can travel to Bum La Pass.
 You need to hire a registered local vehicle for your journey.
-There is no public transportation from here, and you cannot take your own personal vehicle.
+There is no public transportation from here, and you can take your own personal vehicle.
 There are several military checkpoints on the way, so don’t even try.

 You can either book a full vehicle privately or you can share a vehicle with 3-4 other people.
 If you book a full vehicle, it will cost you between ₹5500-6000 (in 2022).
 If you are sharing with other people, it will cost you around ₹1500 for the ride.
-There is an additional charge of ₹100 per vehicle that goes towards the taxi union for the welfare of the workers.
+There is an additional charge of ₹100 per vehicle that goes towards the taxi union that goes towards the welfare of the workers.